Vivek-Tate/RealtiQuest/README.md

 - **Deep Linking:** [Deep Linking in Android](https://developer.android.com/training/app-links/deep-linking)

 ---

-Thank you for using RealtiQuest!
+### License
+See the [LICENSE](LICENSE) file for details.

+---

+Feel free to reach out via the project's GitHub repository for any issues or contributions.
+Enjoy exploring RealtiQuest!
 For further details, please refer to the attached report.